OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

 - When a custom labels file is present under `keras_models/converted_savedmodel/labels.txt` only those classes will be displayed in the output, ensuring the detections stay focused on the trained products.
-- In Keras mode the application shows the top-3 predictions for each frame and logs the class confidence to the terminal.
+- In Keras mode the application still renders detection boxes (when YOLO weights are available) and logs each labelled detection with its confidence and center coordinates to the terminal.
+If the YOLO weights are missing the workflow gracefully falls back to whole-frame classification with the top predictions overlayed on the video feed.
 Ensure TensorFlow is installed (included via `requirements.txt`) before enabling this workflow.
 When the `.h5` checkpoint cannot be deserialised because of Keras/TensorFlow version differences the app seamlessly loads the bundled SavedModel via `tf.saved_model` instead, so no